nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/dk_prov.rst

 It supports four types of out-of-band (OOB) authentication methods and uses the Hardware Information driver to generate a deterministic UUID to uniquely represent the device.
 For more information about provisioning in Bluetooth® mesh, see the :ref:`zephyr:bluetooth_mesh_provisioning` page in Zephyr.

-Used primarily in :ref:`Bluetooth mesh sample applications <ble_samples>`, this handler acts as a reference implementation for the application-specific part of provisioning.
+Used primarily in :ref:`bt_mesh_samples` applications, this handler acts as a reference implementation for the application-specific part of provisioning.
 It is enabled with the :kconfig:option:`CONFIG_BT_MESH_DK_PROV` option and by calling :c:func:`bt_mesh_dk_prov_init` in main.

 The handling of the OOB authentication methods is closely tied to the hardware parameters of the Development Kits from Nordic Semiconductor.